IvanxAj/C90-compiler/docs/notes.md

 - Correctly implemented now for all the different statements - if/else, for, while
 - Refactored `JumpStatement` to use a `JumpType` enum to be more safe
 - Added a simple implementation for switch case, but doesn't behave properly with break yet.
 Case needs to be changed, such that it has a `case_start` label, which had been prepared by the previous case, which is what it branches to.
 Allows multiple statements after a case to work properly - which should then fix break.

+**19/09/23**
+- Added Unary operations and the other assignment operations (+= etc).
+- Due to the implementation of += etc, both BinaryOperation and Assignment had pointer to the left object, and so when deleting AST had to make sure only one of these objects were actually deleting the left object.
+Smart pointers would make this a lot easier, with reference counting, but had to use a kinda hacky fix to specifiy when the BinaryOperation actually had ownership, and let Assignment delete it.